JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 _Potential conflicting interpretation_: There have also been suggestions to make a function object valid in a type expression, representing the callable type of the function.
 These two ideas would conflict.

+## Bare literals

+### Idea

+Instead of writing `Literal[]`, why not allow writing literal objects directly as themselves, such as using `1 | 2` instead of `Literal[1, 2]`.

+Note that the typing spec allows the following types inside `Literal[]`:

+- `str`
+- `bytes`
+- `int`
+- Enums
+- `bool`
+- `None`

+### Problems

+_`|` operator_: Ints, bools, and some enums already support the `|` operator in a conflicting meaning: `1 | 2` evaluates at runtime to `3`.
+This would make it impossible to introspect such literal types at runtime.

+`str` and `bytes` do not currently support `|` and it could be added with a typing-specific meaning, but as discussed in other ideas above, this would likely be confusing for users.

+This problem is especially acute for this idea because literals very frequently show up in unions, and because the runtime optimizes away the `|` operator when used on literals, so even an approach that looks at bytecode cannot recover the original literals.

+_Confusion with stringified annotations_: Strings already have a meaning in annotations: they represent stringified annotations, which type checkers are supposed to (conceptually) call `eval()` on.
+Making bare strings mean `Literal` types would conflict with this existing meaning.

 ## Contributing